USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    5.7.
 The service stores following information as a part of the manifest data:

-   - Emanifest.residue = false
+   - `Emanifest.residue = false`
-   - Emanifest.import = false
+   - `Emanifest.import = false`

-6. If Emanifest.designatedFacility.epaSiteId or Emanifest.generator.epaSiteId is provided then the
+6. If `Emanifest.designatedFacility.epaSiteId` or `Emanifest.generator.epaSiteId` is provided then the
    following applies

    6.1.
-If Emanifest.rejection == true, the service generates the following warning:
+If `Emanifest.rejection == true`, the service generates the following warning:

    ```json
    {